jakeloggins/Clod-sketch-library/README.md

 Add Your Sketch to the Library
 ------------------------------

-For now, just add your sketch folder to this repo and submit a pull request.
+For now, just add your sketch folder to this git and submit a pull request.

 Automatic Sketch Library Updates
 --------------------------------

-Coming soon: the ability to update the library and/or remove
+Coming soon: the ability to update the library after installation from within an interface.